 Boy Dies During Bloody Mary Ritual

 Matty stood outside the door, listening to Mike's muffled voice as his friend repeated "Bloody Mary" six times.
 The two waited for ten minutes, yet nothing happened.
 Neither friend talked.
-Matty became thirsty during the long wait so he decided to grab something to drink from the kitchen downstairs.
+Matty grew thirsty during the long wait, so he decided to grab something to drink from the kitchen downstairs.
 On his way down the stairs, he glanced back at the bathroom door and saw the candlelight was still flickering underneath.

 When he returned, Matty was surprised to see the candlelight was no longer visible along the bottom space of the door.
-He tried to enter the bathroom, but the door was locked.
+He tried to enter the bathroom, but the door was still locked.
 He knocked for Mike to open up, but Mike didn't respond.
-Frantic, Matty pounded louder, rousing Mike's father downstairs.
+Frantically, Matty pounded louder, rousing Mike's father downstairs.
 By now, Matty was terrified.

 Green Triangle and Bloody Mary